sribalajig/product-recommendation-engine/README.md

 ##HTTP Requests to test the engine

 1. The recommendation service runs on port 8080.
-You can try out the following request from any HTTP client =>
+You can try out the following GET request from any HTTP client =>

 	http://localhost:8080/api/products/sku-7/recommendations